ALLOPREGNANOLONE ………………………………………….float high above your clouds

 Progesterone, also by mouth, provides the raw material for making Allopregnanolone.DHEA produces effects similar to those of Allopregnanolone in two ways: via production of Testosterone and by acting as raw material for micro-hormone production throughout the body, including the brain.

-Triiodothyronine (“T3”, the active form of thyroid hormone) is also essential to cognition, mood elevation and general well-being, because it optimises cell efficiency and without it, all functions slow down. people suffering from Allopregnanolone deficiency tend to low T3 and high reverse T3 levels.
+Triiodothyronine (“T3”, the active form of thyroid hormone) is also essential to cognition, mood elevation and general well-being, because it optimises cell efficiency and without it, all functions slow down.

 Melatonin and Vitamin D3 (actually a hormone, not a vitamin) assist Allopregnanolone in its work.